suryaprkash778-dot/suryaprkash778-dot/README.md

+# Hi there, I'm Surya Prakash 👋

 # 💫 About Me:
-Hi, I am Surya Prakash, First-year Computer Science undergraduate at UPES, Dehradun.
+First-year Computer Science undergraduate at UPES, Dehradun.
 I possess a keen interest in Data science and machine learning  and am committed to applying my academic knowledge to solve real-world problems.
 I am open to connecting with industry professionals and exploring future internship opportunities.

 ## 🌐 Socials: